tech-magic/map-reduce-with-examples/README.md

       Parallel Processing
 ```

 MapReduce is a programming model for processing large datasets using parallel, distributed algorithms.
-It simplifies data analysis by breaking it into small, manageable tasks.
+It simplifies data analysis by breaking it into small, manageable tasks those could be executed in parallel (in multiple computers if required).

 ---